1940 Cochinchina uprising: Class distinction during the uprising

 The seems to have been a case of a new analytic framework so exactly fitting the reality of the times that it seemed always to have been true.
 Everyone knew, for example, that landlords were people who owned more land than was necessary to support their families, and that they did not work the land but rented it out.
 Rich peasants were a less distinct category but it was generally understood that they were in essence small landlords who owned less land but still more than they needed for bare survival, who farmed what they could themselves but hired laborers or rented what they could not work to tenants.
 Middle peasants were self-sufficient owner-cultivators who owned just enough land to support their families, and who worked it themselves.
 Poor peasants may have owned a bit of land but not enough to support a family.
 Typically, they were tenants who rented a specified piece of land from one of the large landholders.
 Very poor peasants were landless peasants who worked as occasional hired laborers, usually in a depressed labor market.
 Although these class categories were more elaborately defined during the subsequent land reform period, they were simple and serviceable ways to describe the social reality of the 1930s and 1940s and were used consistently by both interviewees and written sources.

 The French response was swift.
 In Saigon an attempted uprising was quelled in a day; in the delta, unrest dragged on and was finally put down in early December.
-Unlike their counterparts in the Viet Bac, the rebels were unable to preserve their forces by retreating to isolated areas, and their defeat signaled the temporary collapse of the Party in Cochin China.
+Unlike their counterparts in the Viet Bac, the rebels were unable to preserve their forces by retreating to isolated areas, and their defeat signaled the temporary collapse of the Party in Cochinchina.